kronos164/computer-infrastructure/README.md

 ***
 Repository for ATU module assessment

-## About This Project

-This project is centered on the analysis of the [Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/), which provides a rich and detailed compilation of size measurements and species information for three penguin species collected from the Palmer Archipelago in Antarctica.
-The goal of this project is to explore and analyze these data to uncover patterns and insights related to penguins.
-The analytical approach includes visualization, and statistical modeling.
-This project serves as a module assessment, demonstrating the application of data science techniques in a real-world context.
-Through this analysis, I aim to provide valuable insights that could contribute to the understanding this dataset.

 ## Get Started

 The project was writen in a Jupiter notebook and you can visualize it on the file `penguins.ipynb` in this repository.